-- To fish commercially in the TRL Fishery Traditional Inhabitant Boat (TIB) sector you need: - a. a TIB TRL licence for each boat that you operate; - b. a Processor-Carrier Class A licence (TPC-A), if you are using a primary/tender operation; and - c. unused TRL quota units (held individually or held by the TSRA on behalf of the TIB sector). - 2) To fish in the TRL Fishery Transferrable Vessel Holder (TVH) sector you need: - a. a TVH TRL licence for each boat that you operate; - b. a Processor-Carrier A licence (TPC-A), if you are using a primary/tender operation; - c. unused TRL quota units (held individually); and - d. the person in charge of the boat must hold a Master Fisherman's licence. - 3) If you are receiving commercial catch of TRL, a Torres Strait Fish Receiver licence is required (see section 3.1 for more information on the Fish Receiver System).
+- 1) To fish commercially in the TRL Fishery Traditional Inhabitant Boat (TIB) sector you need: - a. a TIB TRL licence for each boat that you operate; - b. a Processor-Carrier Class A or B licence (TPC-A or TPC-B), if you are using a primary/tender operation; and - c. unused TRL quota units (held individually or held by the TSRA on behalf of the TIB sector). - 2) To fish in the TRL Fishery Transferrable Vessel Holder (TVH) sector you need: - a. a TVH TRL licence for each boat that you operate; - b. a Processor-Carrier A or B licence (TPC-A or TPC-B), if you are using a primary/tender operation; - c. unused TRL quota units (held individually); and - d. the person in charge of the boat must hold a Master Fisherman's licence. - 3) If you are receiving commercial catch of TRL, a Torres Strait Fish Receiver licence is required (see section 3.1 for more information on the Fish Receiver System).